MWATelescope/mwalib/README.md

     `cargo build --release`

+- MWALIB_LINK_STATIC_CFITSIO environment variable
+    If this environment variable exists and is set to a non-zero value, rustc will statically link libcfitsio.
+If the environment variable does not exist or is 0, rustc will dynamically link libcfitsio.
+This is an attempt to give developers the choice of having a static or dynamic link of the fits library to ease the build and deploy process.

 - Use the dynamic-shared and/or static objects in the `target/release` directory

     e.g. on linux, `libmwalib.a` or `libmwalib.so`